wp-plugins/projectmanager/readme.txt

 == Description ==

 This plugin is a datamanager for any recurrent datasets.
-It can be used to manage and list a DVD collection,to to present portraits (e.g. athlets of a team) or anything you can think of.
+It can be used to manage and list a DVD collection, to to present portraits (e.g. athlets of a team), simple tabular calendar or anything you can think of.
 Below is a least of features

 **Features**